Skip to main content

 (d) is a resident of the receiving state; or

-A receiving state is not authorized to deny a transfer of an offender based solely on the fact that the offender intends to reside in Section 8 housing.
-Denial of transfer on this basis, with the exception of sex offenders and those convicted of the manufacture or production of methamphetamine, is tantamount to adding a special condition or requirement prior to the acceptance of transfer in violation of ICAOS Rule 3.101.
+A receiving state is not authorized to deny a transfer of a supervised individual based solely on the fact that the individual intends to reside in Section 8 housing.